dividedby-0/test-node-express-mongodb/README.md

 # test-node-express-mongodb

-Testing nodeJS, expressJS and MongoDB integration for a CRUD app
+Testing nodeJS, expressJS and MongoDB integration (no Mongoose) for a basic CRUD app